Maniya-Kohli/cora-agent/README.md

-# Competitor Analysis Agent
+# Competitor Analysis Workflow

-An AI-powered agent that researches your competitive landscape and generates a branded PDF report — automatically.
+An AI-powered workflow that researches your competitive landscape and generates a branded PDF report — automatically.
 Works for any company.

 Built on the **WAT framework**: Workflows define the SOP, Claude orchestrates decisions, Python tools execute deterministically.